skx/evalfilter/README.md

 You'll notice that we test fields such as `Sent` and `Message` here which come from the object we were given.
 That works due to the magic of reflection.
 Similarly we called a number of built-in functions related to time/date.
 These functions understand the golang `time.Time` type, from which the `Sent` value was read via reflection.

 (All `time.Time` values are converted to seconds-past the Unix Epoch, but you can retrieve all the appropriate fields via `hour()`, `minute()`, `day()`, `year()`, `weekday()`, etc, as you would expect.
 Using them literally will return the Epoch value.)

-## API Stability

-The API will remain as-is for given major release number, so far we've had we've had two major releases:

-* 1.x.x
-  * The initial implementation which parsed script into an AST then walked it.
-* 2.x.x
-  * The updated design which parses the given script into an AST, then generates bytecode to execute when the script is actually run.

-The second release was implemented to perform a significant speedup for the case where the same script might be reused multiple times.

 # Sample Usage